nuttercd/ArduinoDemo/presentation.md

 # Installing Wifi Tools

-- Studio > Sketch > Include Library > Manage Library > Search for "wifinina" > Install WifiNINA
+- Studio > Sketch > Include Library > Manage Library > Search for "wifinina" > Install WifiNINA by Arduino

-- Search for "pubsubclient" > Install PubSubClient by Nick
+- Search for "pubsubclient" > Install PubSubClient by Nick O'Leary

 ---

 # What is MQTT

-MQTT (MQ Telemetry Transport) is a protocol that defines two types of network entities: a message broker and a number of clients.
-An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
-A MQTT client is any device (The Arduinos) that runs an MQTT library and connects to an MQTT broker (The Raspberry Pi) over a network.
+MQTT (Message Queuing Telemetry Transport) is a protocol that defines two types of network entities: a message broker and a number of clients.
+An MQTT broker is a server that receives all messages from clients and then routes the messages to the appropriate destination clients.
+A MQTT client is any device (the Arduinos) that runs an MQTT library and connects to an MQTT broker (the Raspberry Pi) over a network.

 ---
 Clients have their own client IDs.
-You tell MQTT your name, so it knows what messages the PI have already told you.
-You could potentially add a new Arudino to connect and get all the old messages.
+You tell MQTT your name, so it knows what messages the Pi has already sent you.
+You could potentially add a new Arduino and get all the old messages.

----

-In order to receive messages the Arudinos must subscribe to a "topic" that you have provided the MQTT.
-To send a message you publish into the topic.
+To send a message you publish into a topic.
+In order to receive messages, the Arduinos must subscribe to that topic you have provided MQTT.

 ---